stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 - PEP 612 (ParamSpec): dramatically improved decorator typing
 - PEP 647/724 (TypeGuard/TypeIs): better custom narrowing
 - PEP 673 (Self): recursive type annotations
-The type system can evolve to handle dynamic patterns
+- PEP 681 (Data Class Transforms): greatly improved support for libraries like attrs and pydantic The type system can evolve to handle dynamic patterns

 Are there opportunities to close more gaps?